-Corey Moranis is a Canadian designer who handcrafts Lucite jewelry and accessories.
-She’s drawn to Lucite for its ethereal nature; it seems to float but has a solid presence, and its luminous effect changes with the light from day to night.
-Crystalline and prismatic, the playful loops, knots, and twists of her elemental pieces are informed by the medium itself, making a modern statement with a whisper.
-Each Corey Moranis piece is one of a kind—a hand-bent, wearable work of art.
+I'm a Canadian designer handcrafting Lucite jewelry and accessories from my studio in Toronto.
+I’m drawn to Lucite for its ethereal nature: it seems to float but has a solid presence; its luminous effect changes with the light from day to night; it is crystalline and prismatic.
+My playful loops, knots, and twists make a modern statement with a whisper.
+Each of my pieces is one-of-a-kind—a hand-bent, wearable work of art.

 My goal is to create contemporary jewelry that brings BEAUTY, JOY, & PLAYFULNESS to the world!